microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

 13. [Optional] Enable the _Publish Quality Gate Result_ step

 This step is not required unless you want to use the pre-deployment gate along with Release Pipelines.
-If this step is enabled, a summary of the analysis results will appear on the _Build Summary_ page.
+If this step is enabled, a summary of the analysis results will appear on the _Extensions_ tab of the _Build Summary_ page.
 However, this will delay the completion of the build until the processing on SonarCloud has finished.

 14. Save and queue the build.